ConvertKit is an email marketing tool that has been built from ground up keeping in mind the requirements of bloggers and online creators.

 Use ConvertKit Forms to collect email addresses

 Forms are kind of an entry point for your email subscribers in ConvertKit.
-Whether you want to embed forms on your website or want to use a third party solution like leadpages or clickfunnels, it doesn't matter.
+Whether you want to embed forms on your website or want to use a third-party solution like ClickFunnels, it doesn’t matter.